 - The figures and tables should cover approximately 50% of the poster area.

 - The average reader spends 1-2 minutes on your poster.
 Highlight your main finding.
 Most of us start by reading the Conclusions.
 Thus, don’t hide them in the right lower corner.
-Put them on eye level, either on top of the right column or alternatively start with the Conclusions.
+Put them at eye level, either at the top of the right column or, alternatively, start with the Conclusions.
 Otherwise, structure your poster by Introduction, Methods and Results.
-State your aims in the end of the introduction.
+State your aims at the end of the introduction.

-- We suggest that the pathway (eye movement) is down the columns.
+- We suggest that the pathway (eye movement) be downward.
 Use 3-5 columns.

 - The poster is supposed to be readable from a distance of 1.5-2 m.
-The text should definitely be no less than 5 mm for capitals and tall letters, and preferably larger.
-Use a constant font throughout the poster.
+The text should definitely be no less than 5 mm for capitals and tall letters, preferably larger.
+Use the same font throughout the poster.

 - Let your important points stand out.
 Use (but don’t overuse) bold and colours.